frank113/R202/README.md

 The R202 package is equipped with many vignettes to provide low-level explanations about various aspects of R that may seem foreign to introductory, such as package installation.

-### Interface to Vignettes

-R202 provides easy-to-remember interface and navigation to various vignettes.

 # Requirements

 To successfully use the R202 package, one must install the following R libraries: